ZachSaucier/sveltekit-blog/src/lib/posts/2025/being-recruited.md

 But to me, messages like this are not appealing.
 If I were desperate for a job I might respond.
 But are those the only candidates that you want to hire?

+Then they also have the gall to message me *two more times*, often with even less helpful messages, without any response from me.
+If I don't respond, please don't message me again about the same role.

 If you're a startup cold-calling people trying to get good talent, it's unlikely that you'll be able to offer a salary higher than most big tech companies.
 So you need to stand out by investing more time.

 <ContentAside>